Center for Pediatric Gastroenterology and Nutrition

 Jaundice is a medical condition primarily found in newborn babies.
 In fact, around 60% of full-term babies and 80% of preterm babies develop jaundice during their first week of life, and approximately 10% of breastfed babies remain jaundiced after one month.
 If left untreated, jaundice could lead to brain damage.
-If your child’s eyes and skin look yellow, call or make an appointment online today at The Center for Pediatric Gastroenterology and Nutrition in the Southern and Western Chicago suburbs.
+If your child’s eyes and skin look yellow, call or make an appointment online today at The Center for Pediatric Gastroenterology and Nutrition throughout Illinois.

 When red blood cells break down, your baby’s body produces bilirubin.
 Typically, the bilirubin passes through your child’s liver and gets released into the baby’s intestines to help with digestion as bile.